Emergence of Fermi-liquid and BCS physics in overdoped cuprates: A BCS approach to the overdoped cuprates

-One might naively have thought that superconductivity in the weak coupling (BCS) limit would require extremely clean systems so that the mean-free-path, $\ell$, is large compared to clean limit coherence length, $\xi_0$.
-It is a special property of conventional s-wave SC, known as ``Anderson's theorem,'' that both $T_c$ and $\Delta_0$ are largely independent of $\xi_0/\ell$.
-Generically, disorder only significantly affects $T_c$ when it is strong, i.e. when $k_F \ell \sim 1$.
+It might naively be thought that superconductivity in the weak-coupling (BCS) limit requires extremely clean systems, such that the quasiparticle mean-free-path, $\ell$, is large compared to the clean-limit coherence length, $\xi_0$.
+It is a special property of conventional $s$-wave superconductivity, known as Anderson's theorem, that both \Tc and $\Delta_0$ are largely independent of $\xi_0/\ell$.
+Generically, disorder only notably affects \Tc when it is strong, that is, when $k_F \ell \sim 1$.
+However, it follows straightforwardly from the effective field-theoretic approach of Abrikosov and Gorkov that for $d$-wave and other superconductors with a sign-changing gap, the pair-breaking effect of disorder results in the elimination of the superconducting state when $\xi_0/\ell$ exceeds a critical value of order 1.

-However, it follows straightforwardly from the effective field-theoretic approach of Abrikosov and Gorkov (AG) that for $d$-wave and other superconductors with a sign-changing gap, the pair-breaking effect of disorder results in the elimination of the SC state when $\xi_0/\ell$ exceeds a critical value of order 1.
-Indeed, there are some features of the resulting theory that resemble observed properties of overdoped cuprates.\cite{peteruniform1,peteruniform2,peteruniform3} For one thing, AG theory gives an explicit expression for the way $T_c$ is suppressed with increasing $\xi_0/\ell$ in which $T_c$ vanishes linearly as $\xi_0/\ell$ approaches the critical value.
-Moreover, the zero temperature superfluid stiffness, $\kappa$, vanishes in proportion to $T_c$ as $T_c\to 0$.
+Indeed, there are some features of the resulting theory that resemble observed properties of overdoped cuprates \cite{peteruniform1,peteruniform2,peteruniform3}.
+For one thing, Abrikosov--Gorkov theory gives an explicit expression for how \Tc is suppressed with increasing $\xi_0/\ell$, in which \Tc vanishes linearly as $\xi_0/\ell$ approaches the critical value.
+Moreover, the zero-temperature superfluid stiffness, $\kappa$, vanishes in proportion to \Tc as $\Tc\to 0$.
 However, this does not indicate that phase fluctuations become important (and BCS theory therefore inaccurate).
-Specifically, in the 3D (or quasi-two-dimensional) version of the expression in equation \ref{Ttheta} to 3D materials, one expects the length scale, $L\sim$, to be the $c$-axis coherence length, $\xi_c$.
-Because $\xi_c$ diverges as $T_c\to 0$, it follows that $T_\theta/T_c$ also diverges.
+Specifically, in the 3D (or quasi-two-dimensional) version of the expression in equation \ref{Ttheta} --- in which the length scale, $L$, is the $c$-axis coherence length, $\xi_c$ --- because $\xi_c$ diverges as $\Tc\to 0$, it follows that $T_\theta/\Tc$ also diverges.
 Even in the fully two-dimensional case, in which $L=a_c$, it follows that

-As far as we know, accessing a regime in which $T_\theta/T_c \lesssim 1$ requires something beyond BCS theory.
+As far as we know, accessing a regime in which $T_\theta/\Tc \lesssim 1$ requires something beyond BCS theory.

-AG theory treats disorder in an effective medium approximation.
-This is expected to be extremely accurate in the usual situation in which $\xi_0 \gg L_{dis}$, where $L_{dis}$ is the correlation length of the disorder, a hierachy that applies to many unconventional superconductors including the iconic example of Sr$_2$RuO$_4$.\cite{mackenziedisorder} As is always the case in the theory of disordered metals, there are effects of ``rare events'' (for instance, regions with anomalously large local density of states, and hence large values of the local $T_c$) that are not captured by any effective medium theory.
-However, these occurrences are typically so rare that they have little effect on measurable properties.